It seems you are offline. Please check your connection and try again.

 The 2-3 try rule

 If the SMS hasn't shown up after a couple of tries on different numbers, the app is blocking the public pool.
-More tries won't fix that, so switch to a private line and save the time.
+More tries won't fix that, so switch to a private number and save the time.

-How to catch a fresh line fast
+How to catch a fresh number fast

 Fresh numbers get fewer codes from other people, so they have the best odds.
 Here is the quick way to grab one: